ironboy/mongresto/README.md

-# mongresto 0.19 - documentation
+# mongresto 0.20 - documentation

 A REST service API for Node.js Express + MongoDB + Mongoose that is based on Mongoose models and generates Angular Resource objects on the fly.

-Thomas Frank, Nodebite, June 2015
+Thomas Frank, Nodebite, April 2016

 ### Download